29 Apr Interview with Riel Miller at Cesco Week Santiago 2019

 Is Futures Literacy the best way to achieve sustainability in a business?

 Yes and no. Yes because a better understanding of why and how to use-the-future provides a much better basis for sensing and making-sense of the world around us.
 No because there is a difference between the sustainability (continuity) of one company or one organism and the resilience of whole systems (as transformation).
 The world around us works in an evolutionary way; trial and error, things that fail, things that die.
 If you have many companies trying many things then you have a strong evolutionary context.
-But if a firm try to live forever, then you defeat the purpose of an evolutionary system.
+But if a firm or organism were to live forever, be forever sustainable, then you defeat the purpose of an evolutionary system.
 The dinasours would still be around and I’d be working in the fields as a peasent.
-So, if firms dies , if sectors die, if nations disappear, it’s not a problem, that’s something about our universe, which is full of evolution.
-So trying to make a firm live forever makes no sense to me.
-On the other hand, been able to adapt and maintain a connection to what we consider to be important in terms of value, that is how the limits are tested.
+So, if firms die, if sectors die, if nations disappear, it’s not a problem, that’s something wonderful about our universe, which is full of complex emergent evolution.
+Expecting that a firm should live forever makes no sense to me.
+On the other hand, being able to adapt and maintain a connection to what we consider to be important in terms of value, that is how the limits are tested.
 Entry, exit, birth, death, these are the dynamic movements of a system.
 Futures Literacy helps us to take advantage of both of these dimensions.

 Can you name any successful experience globally where Futures Literacy had helped a business or a sector to go further?